lemmykc-gradient/lemmykc-gradient.github.io/index.md

 # Key Details

-**Date:** 7th-8th November 2024
+**Date:** 7th-8th November 2024.

+- **Day 1 (Thursday 7th Nov):** Forum 9am-5pm.
+Networking drinks reception 5pm to ~7pm (details to be confirmed).
+- **Day 2 (Friday 8th Nov):** Forum 9am-4pm.

 **Location:** Sydney Knowledge Hub, The University of Sydney

-**Format:** Two-day interdisciplinary conference, a mix of talks, panels and workshops (detailed program TBD)
+**Format:** Two-day interdisciplinary conference, a mix of talks, panels and workshops, with a detailed program to be confirmed.

+- **Day 1 (Thursday 7th Nov):** Single-track program introducing AI safety from both technical and governance perspectives.
+The day will feature keynote speeches interspersed with panel discussions.
+- **Day 2 (Friday 8th Nov):** Mainly parallel workshop sessions where participants will collaborate on addressing key questions in AI safety, with a focus on Australia's potential contributions to the field.

 # Participants
-The forum will gather professionals from various backgrounds, including:

-- Mathematics and Computer Science
-- Natural Sciences
-- Law and Public Policy
+Who is this for: This forum is designed for a diverse group of participants, including:

+- Researchers in mathematics, computer science, natural sciences and the social sciences
 - Policymakers
+- Legal experts and public policy professionals
-- National Security and Cybersecurity
+- National security and cybersecurity specialists
-- Industry (Finance, Telecommunications, etc.)
+- Industry professionals (e.g., finance, telecommunications)
+- Students and early-career professionals interested in AI safety and governance

 # Forum Topics
 A non-exhaustive list of topics for discussion includes: